Above: Sarah’s Restaurant, located at 732 NW Fifth Ave., is no longer standing.

 “I stayed longer than I should have stayed that night,” Ruby Williams said.

 Nearly two miles away, jazz and R&B music pulsated from Sarah’s Restaurant through downtown.
-On Saturday nights, Filer and her teenage friends – “the church girls,” she called them – were barred by their parents from even walking along that side of Fifth Avenue.
+On Saturday nights, Vivian Filer, chair of the museum’s board of directors, and her teenage friends – “the church girls,” she called them – were barred by their parents from even walking along that side of Fifth Avenue.

 The club-restaurant was among several other businesses on that street that sold alcohol.
 Instead, Filer said, she and her friends drank Coke and ate hot dogs at a joint across the avenue.